·3 min read

 Most Frankfurt real estate writing treats the city as a financial address and stops there.
 The truth is more textured.
 Frankfurt is a small European capital with a world-class skyline, a real football club, the largest trade fair in the world alongside Milan, a significant book fair, a dense Michelin ring, and one of the better Sunday-afternoon-on-the-Main experiences in continental Europe.
 Ignoring the city around the apartment is a weak way to buy a home.

-Reasons to read this cluster even if you are not buying:
+Reasons to read them even if you are not buying:

 Linking